lilarin/Parallel-computing-coursework/README.md

 ### **C++ Backend**
 - **Multithreading:**
   - Implements a custom thread pool to handle multiple client requests concurrently.
-  - Uses synchronization primitives such as `std::mutex`, `std::shared_mutex`, and `std::condition_variable` to ensure thread-safe operations.
+  - Uses synchronization primitives such as `std::shared_mutex` and `std::condition_variable` to ensure thread-safe operations.
 - **Inverted Index Implementation:**
   - Optimized data structure to map terms to the documents containing them.
   - Supports fast addition of documents and term searching.
 - **File Storage Management:**
   - Handles saving, reading, and deleting uploaded files.
   - Includes locking mechanisms for concurrent access safety.
-- **HTTP Request Parsing:**
-  - Custom implementation of HTTP request parsing for enhanced performance.

 ### **FastAPI Web API**
 - **Endpoints:**
-  - `POST /api/upload`: Uploads a file to the server.
+  - `POST /api`: Uploads a file to the server.
-  - `GET /api/search`: Searches for terms in the uploaded files.
+  - `GET /api`: Searches for the content in the uploaded files.
-  - `DELETE /api/delete`: Deletes a specified file.
+  - `DELETE /api`: Deletes a file by name.
 - **Swagger UI:** Provides an interactive interface for API testing and documentation.

 ### **Python Client and Testing**
 - **Async Client:**
   - Built using `asyncio` for simulating multiple concurrent users efficiently.
-  - Supports both synchronous (`requests` library) and asynchronous interactions.
 - **Load Testing Scripts:**
   - Simulate concurrent user behavior and measure server performance.

 ### **C++ Client**
-- A lightweight C++ client capable of interfacing with the server for basic operations, designed for scenarios requiring high performance.
+- A lightweight C++ client capable of interfacing with the server for basic operations.

 ---